Eight centuries of history

 Artists’ Residence

-In 1849, the castle is auctioned off when the seat of the prefecture is moved from Gruyère to Bulle.
-The Bovy brothers, John, Antoine and Daniel, place the winning bid and the family moves into Gruyères as soon as the first signs of spring appear, spending the winter at Boissière Castle near Geneva.
+In 1849, the castle was auctioned off when the seat of the prefecture was moved from Gruyère to Bulle.
+The Bovy brothers, John, Antoine and Daniel, placed the winning bid and the family moved into Gruyères as soon as the first signs of spring appeared, spending the winter at Boissière Castle near Geneva.

-The new owners undertake extensive renovations.
-Overseeing the construction work is Daniel Bovy, who redefines the organisation and theme of every room in the building.
-He invites his artist friends from France and Geneva to the summer residence, and everyone takes part in creating new décors.
+The new owners undertook extensive renovations.
+Overseeing the construction work was Daniel Bovy, who redefined the organisation and theme of every room in the building.
+He invited his artist friends from France and Geneva to the summer residence, and everyone took part in creating new décors.

-At Daniel’s instigation, Gruyères Castle plays host to an artists’ colony and becomes home to an artistic utopia.
-Encounters and exchanges between painters, sculptors, writers and musicians are all part of the artists’ communal existence.
-Following days devoted to drawing and painting, the evenings are given over to singing, performances and hearty meals.
-The painters are particularly skilled in the art of landscape, and the paintings by Jean-Baptiste Camille Corot and Barthélemy Menn that adorn the walls of the castle attest to this artistic collaboration.
+At Daniel’s instigation, Gruyères Castle became home to an artists’ colony and hosted an artistic utopia.
+Encounters and exchanges between painters, sculptors, writers and musicians were all part of the artists’ communal existence.
+Following days devoted to drawing and painting, the evenings were given over to singing, performances and hearty meals.
+The painters were particularly skilled in the art of landscape, and the paintings by Jean-Baptiste Camille Corot and Barthélemy Menn that adorn the walls of the castle attest to this artistic collaboration.